Biden to hold first Cabinet meeting amid infrastructure push | Taiwan News | 2021/04/01

-WASHINGTON (AP) — Joe Biden will convene his first Cabinet meeting on Thursday, a presidential rite of passage that will be used to promote his new infrastructure plan.
-The gathering will look very different from those held by his predecessor.
+WASHINGTON (AP) — President Joe Biden's first Cabinet meeting will be used to promote his new infrastructure plan, but the gathering will look very different from those held by his predecessor.

-The timing of the first meeting was deliberate: a week after the full Cabinet was confirmed and a day after Biden was poised to release his infrastructure plan in Pittsburgh, which will likely to dominate Washington through the summer and shape next year’s midterm elections.
+The timing of the first meeting was deliberate: a week after the full Cabinet was confirmed and a day after Biden released his infrastructure plan, which will likely dominate Washington through the summer and shape next year’s midterm elections.

-As the sales blitz for the plan begins, the focus of the meeting will be on how the package can help across government, as well on continuing to emphasize the benefits of the $1.9 trillion COVID-19 relief bill that Biden signed into law this month.
+With the sales blitz for the plan just beginning, the focus of the meeting will be on how the package can help across government, as well on continuing to emphasize the benefits of the $1.9 trillion COVID-19 relief bill that Biden signed into law this month, said White House deputy press secretary Andrew Bates.

 “The meetings can help align priorities, build morale, and allow Cabinet members to develop relationships with colleagues who they don’t normally see,” Lu said.

-Shalanda Young, acting budget head, will attend because Neera Tanden, who was Biden’s first choice for that job, withdrew her nomination amid Senate opposition.
-Biden is also awaiting the confirmation of Eric Lander to be the director of the Office of Science and Technology Policy — a post that the president has elevated to Cabinet rank.
+Shalanda Young, acting budget head, will attend because Neera Tanden, Biden’s first choice for that job, withdrew her nomination amid Senate opposition.
+Biden is also awaiting the confirmation of Eric Lander to be the director of the Office of Science and Technology Policy, a post that the president has elevated to Cabinet rank.

 Biden has faced questions about why his Cabinet department heads do not include an Asian American.
 The White House has highlighted that this Cabinet is the most diverse in history.
 Katherine Tai, the U.S. trade representative, will be in attendance on Thursday.